shekhuverma/Learn_Computer_Vision/README.md

-## This repository contains the source code to all the algorithm and projects used in this curriculum implemented in python
+## This repository contains the source code of all the algorithm and projects used in this curriculum implemented in python

 # Learn_Computer_Vision
 This is the curriculum for "Learn Computer Vision" by Siraj Raval on Youtube